HTTPArchive/almanac.httparchive.org/src/content/en/2019/ecommerce.md

 )
 }}

 A significant proportion of ecommerce pages have sizable image payloads and make a large number of image requests on first load.
-See HTTP Archive's [State of Images](https://httparchive.org/reports/state-of-images) report and the [media](./media) and [page weight](./page-weight) chapters for more context.
+See HTTP Archive's <a hreflang="en" href="https://httparchive.org/reports/state-of-images">State of Images</a> report and the [media](./media) and [page weight](./page-weight) chapters for more context.

 Website owners want their sites to look good on modern devices.
 As a result, many sites deliver the same high resolution product images to every user _without regard for screen resolution or size_.
 Developers may not be aware of (or not want to use) responsive techniques that enable efficient delivery of the best possible image to different users.
 It's worth remembering that high-resolution images may not necessarily increase conversion rates.
 Conversely, overuse of heavy images is likely to impact page speed and can thereby _reduce_ conversion rates.
 In the authors' experience from site reviews and events, some developers and other stakeholders have SEO or other concerns about using lazy loading for images.